lewagon/dotfiles/05-Rails/01-Rails-intro/02-Stupid-coaching/README.md

 **Objective**: We will implement a simple Rails application with 2 pages:

 1. First page is a form with an input, where a user can type a question to ask the Coach
-2. After submitting the form, the user is redirected to a new page where she/he will see her/his question and the coach answer.
+1. After submitting the form, the user is redirected to another page where she/he will see her/his question and the coach answer.

 That's it!